 A parent may change their working arrangements, for example, to being a consultant or sub-contractor rather than an employee.
 In these situations the Registrar is satisfied that there has been a change in their working pattern.

-If the Registrar is satisfied that the parent meets the first criterion (i.e. because they meet one or more of the 3 sub-criteria outlined above) it may be appropriate to make a decision to base the assessment on that parent's earning capacity.
+If the Registrar is satisfied that the parent meets the first criterion (that is, because they meet one or more of the 3 sub-criteria outlined above) it may be appropriate to make a decision to base the assessment on that parent's earning capacity.
 However, the Registrar may only make a decision of that type if the parent's circumstances also meet the remaining 2 compulsory criteria outlined below.

 Decision not justified by the parent's caring responsibilities or state of health